kaushikgopal/RxJava-Android-Samples/README.md

 While the example here is pretty rudimentary, the technique used to achieve the double binding using a `Publish Subject` is much more interesting.

+### Polling with Schedulers

+This is an example of polling using RxJava Schedulers.
+This is useful in cases, where you want to constantly poll a server and possibly get new data.
+The network call is "simulated" so it forces a delay before return a resultant string.

 ## Work in Progress:

 Examples that I would like to have here, but haven't found the time yet to flush out.